rasmus-kirk/halo/documents/thesis/01-introduction/index.md

 We aim to create a simplified recursive SNARK based on Halo and use it to create a _chain of signatures_.
-We argue that this chain of signatures can be used in certain modern blockchains to acheive near-instant blockchain catch-up.
+We argue that this chain of signatures can be used in certain modern blockchains to achieve near-instant blockchain catch-up.

-In section 3 we define a modified Plonk based on $\PCDL$ and $\ASDL$ with all custom gates needed to acheive an IVC-friendly SNARK.
+In section 3 we define a modified Plonk based on $\PCDL$ and $\ASDL$ with all custom gates needed to achieve an IVC-friendly SNARK.
 In section 4 define an IVC-circuit for proving the validity of a chain of signatures.
 In section 5 we formally define the arithmetization pipeline needed for the defined Plonk Scheme.
 In section 6 we discuss the implementation of the IVC circuit